faenrandir/a_careful_examination/communications/discussion-on-believing-women.md

     Finally, are you okay that women were libelled by early LDS leaders for publicly sharing that they were propositioned?
 From Martha’s standpoint, she was clearly standing for truth and to be a voice of warning (i.e., “LDS leaders say they aren’t practicing polygamy, but they are!
 Beware.”).

 3. I concede this point, although, in general, I have no interest in trying to defend Bennett’s claims (too many inaccuracies and wild exaggerations).
-I will note that a deeper examination of these spurned proposals hardly redeems the character of Joseph Smith (https://thoughtsonthingsandstuff.com/defending-the-expositor-joseph-and-the-women-who-said-nope-a-response-to-brian-hales-part-2/) and another analysis of the consequences women faced when attempting to reject a proposal is worth consideration (https://thoughtsonthingsandstuff.com/defending-the-expositor-indecent-proposals-pt1/)
+I will note that a deeper examination of these spurned proposals hardly redeems the character of Joseph Smith (see [Defending the Expositor part 2](https://thoughtsonthingsandstuff.com/defending-the-expositor-joseph-and-the-women-who-said-nope-a-response-to-brian-hales-part-2/)) and another analysis of the consequences women faced when attempting to reject a proposal is worth consideration ([Defending the Expositor part 1](https://thoughtsonthingsandstuff.com/defending-the-expositor-indecent-proposals-pt1/)).

 4. > As in the case of Brotherton and also Sarah Pratt (and to a lesser extent Jane Law), JS aggressively defended himself, which included attacking claims he considered to be untrue (please see my trilogy vol. 1-2 for more discussion).